-Originally the impellers were mass produced using a special casting process but nowadays they are increasingly milled from an aluminum forging alloy, the impeller will then be coated to provide protection against the exhaust gas that is recirculated to reduce the emissions, also on the compression side of the turbocharger there is a blow off valve.
-Essentially in order to stop the compressor stalling when the throttle is closed quickly a electrically operated relief valve opens and the excess pressure in the inlet manifold is bled back into the intake to the turbocharger.
-The maximum possible amount of air that can be drawn through the turbocharger is limited by the air reaching the speed of sound through the narrowest cross section.
-With a petrol engine the flow range of the turbo compressor has to be considerably wider than for a diesel engine as it has to operate behind the throttle butterfly which restricts the amount of air that can reach the engine at idle.
+Originally the impellers were mass-produced using a special casting process but nowadays they are increasingly milled from an aluminium forging alloy, the impeller will then be coated to provide protection against the exhaust gas that is recirculated to reduce the emissions, also on the compression side of the turbocharger there is a blow-off valve.
+Essentially in order to stop the compressor stalling when the throttle is closed quickly an electrically operated relief valve opens and the excess pressure in the inlet manifold is bled back into the intake to the turbocharger.
+The maximum possible amount of air that can be drawn through the turbocharger is limited by the air reaching the speed of sound through the narrowest cross-section.
+With a petrol engine, the flow range of the turbo compressor has to be considerably wider than for a diesel engine as it has to operate behind the throttle butterfly which restricts the amount of air that can reach the engine at idle.

 So there you have it we are getting more efficient by using the heat that is wasted down the exhaust pipe to effectively increase the capacity of the engine, thus reducing the weight per bhp that the engine produces.
 The question now becomes how much further can the reciprocating piston engine go or will it become a museum piece like the steam engine.
 As I see it there is a number of options long term but I don't know which one will win out; electric vehicles take a long time to charge but you could have replaceable battery packs but then are you just moving the source of the pollution from the car to the power station.
 Hydrogen cars have more safety issues than petrol engines and again the hydrogen is produced using electricity so are we again just moving the source of pollution.
 Could turbines take over completely or do we all have to get back on our bikes?